 Our residents are actively engaged in quality and safety initiatives at Capital Health and participate in institutional committees, preparing them to become the quality and safety physician leaders of the future.

 Our faculty cultivates an environment of integrity, compassion, excellence and teamwork.
 We conduct patient-centered rounds where residents are encouraged to ask meaningful questions and develop and refine critical thinking skills.
 The faculty also has an “open-door” policy that promotes one-to-one communication with residents.
 Each resident is assigned a “faculty advisor” that they have regular recurring meetings with to discuss any challenges encountered during training – and of course any successes!

 Capital Health and the Internal Medicine Residency Program are dedicated to the well-being of our trainees and faculty physicians.
 Well-being focus includes sharing resources, provision of benefits, and engagement in activities to promote joy and meaning in their daily activities.

-Capital Health is a Joint Commission-certified two-hospital system with Magnet® designation for nursing care.
+Capital Health is a DNV GL - Healthcare-accredited two-hospital system with Magnet® designation for nursing care.
 In addition, Capital Health has numerous other Joint Commission certifications, such as an Advanced Comprehensive Stroke Center.
-At Capital Health Regional Medical Center, we are also a state-designated level II trauma center and feature several other innovative programs at our hospitals.
-Learn more about our areas of focus at www.capitalhealth.org.
+At Capital Health Regional Medical Center, we are also a state-designated level II trauma center and a Joint Commission-certified Advanced Comprehensive Stroke Center.
+Learn more about our innovative programs at www.capitalhealth.org.

 After you review our website, I hope you will contact us for any additional questions you may have.

 Click here for the latest news and updates from the Internal Medicine Residency.